-In my early 20s, I had mono.
-It seemed like a combination of the mono and my tendency to be a people pleaser that contributed to an increase in my fatigue and anxiety.
-Whether it was a boss, a college professor, or a friend, I found myself not being able to say “no” when I was asked to do something, even if it was something outside of my comfort zone.
+Into my early adulthood, other stressors, albeit minor, occurred and me up for the perfect storm.
+At age 20, I had mono which I never seemed to fully recover from.
+Soon after college graduation, I was married for a short period of time.
+The marriage did not end happily as I went through a bitter divorce.
+I was also in a car accident that contributed to my phobias.
+I worked for a year in a very sick, moldy building.
+It seemed like a combination of all of these stressors contributed to an increase in my fatigue and anxiety.
 I also begin to experience heart palpitations.
 Soon after I started my first full-time job, I started having panic attacks.
 I went to doctor after doctor who would just tell me that I was anxious and needed to get my stress under control.
 Many doctors treated me as if it were all in my head.
 The irony is that it was a brain injury, but it was not something I just made up.
 I was put on several different anti-anxiety medications, most of which had worse side effects than the actual anxiety.
 I mostly kept my anxiety under control by avoidance of stressful situations and when I would fly, I would use sedatives to calm my nerves.

 I always felt like I was different from other women my age.
 While other women seemed to be able to juggle careers, children, social lives, exercise, etc., all I wanted to do at the end of a work day was rest.
 I couldn’t imagine being able to manage children so Brock and I decided not to have any.
+This was heartbreaking to me since being a mother was something I always wanted to be.
 Since I loved to travel and be social, I reserved these things for weekends and holidays because doing anything extra during a work week, seemed to exhaust me.
 On the surface, I appeared to be healthy but deep down, I knew something deeper was wrong.

 I had two different triggers that were the tipping point of my limbic system dysfunction.
 In 2009, I got breast implants.
 I thought that saline implants were a safe option but I wasn’t aware that they could grow mold on them and that the shells of the implants contained chemicals that don’t belong in the body.
 Soon, I began to notice inflammation and numbness in various parts of my body as well as extreme thirst and dry mouth.
 It was discovered that I had Sjogrens Disorder, an autoimmune disease.